"Not with YOU..."

 After the instant reaction of pain, what happens next is fight, freeze or flight.

-10 Actions People to Defend against the Pain of Rejection
+10 Actions Often Used to Defend against the Pain of Rejection

 Some of these are brilliant strategies.
 Some are dangerous and unwise.
 Use those that

 do no harm to others and help you get stronger.